ztsu/dreamrider/README.md

 - `subscribe` allows to subscribe for changes and receive the new state immediately after changes
 - `apply` intended to change the state

+In previous example state has been initialized with with `0`.

-There are a couple of methods to change the state. ...
+How to change the state.
+There are a couple of methods. ...

 Suppose there is a function changes the state.
 The function get current state and return new state.